microsoft/quantum-curriculum-samples/FinalProjects/README.md

 Choose a problem/algorithm not covered in the class (and in the existing Q# code base), learn, implement, test and analyze.
 The deliverables of a final project include:

-* Written summary (30%) – 2-3 pages: problem statement, importance, technical results (math solution, implementation subtleties, test results, analysis).
+* Written summary (30%) â€“ 2-3 pages: problem statement, importance, technical results (math solution, implementation subtleties, test results, analysis).
 * Code implementation (50%).
-* Class presentation (20%) – teach your classmates the topic you’ve learned (in 20 minutes or less).
+* Class presentation (20%) â€“ teach your classmates the topic youâ€™ve learned (in 20 minutes or less).

 Approximate timeline: